- Do usage restrictions apply to the plugin installed?

 Do usage restrictions apply to the plugin installed?

-The installation of one plugin can be used for a certain number of domains or subdomains.
+The installation of one plugin can be used for a certain number of domains, resp. subdomains.
 The basic price of the plugin applies to 2 domains or subdomains, so you can use the plugin in 2 versions of your e-shop (developer, production) if necessary.
 If you need more plugin licenses, you can order an extended license of your choice and the number of domains and subdomains.
 We also offer volume licensing for an unlimited number of domains and subdomains.
 If necessary, we can prepare and design an individual offer for you through discounts on additional licenses.